 The evening started with eager and curious foodies queuing up in front of the lagoon fronting the J.W.
 Marriott Ihilani Resort & Spa.
 VIP ticket holders were fortunate to have a 5pm head start, while everyone else had to wait until 6pm.
 Once the gates opened, we were each given a wine glass and a sturdy wooden fork.
 From there, it was a foodie free for all.
 Guests were allowed to visit each celebrity food tent at their leisure, and enjoy the numerous food and wine options.

-Michelle and I devised a system to cut down on line waiting time.
+We devised a system to cut down on line waiting time.
 We each stood in separate lines and then would take two plates, and then we would trade.
 This was a great way to taste all of the dishes without having to waste too much time standing in line.
 There was a lot of good food to be tasted, and by then end, we were extremely full and unbelievably satisfied.

 The evening also featured wonderful entertainment, including the music of Hapa’s Barry Flanagan, and the excellent Streetlight Cadence.
 One of the highlights of the evening for me was getting to see Both Chef Yamaguchi and Chef Wong goofing around near the stage while Streetlight Cadence was playing in the background.
 They were waiting to give their big speech of the evening.
 Of course, Streetlight Cadence continued playing after a rousing roar of hana hou filled the beach.
 Chef Wong was sitting on the stage ramp, chef pants rolled up and Bud Light in his hand.
 Chef Yamaguchi sat just next to him reviewing his thank you notes.
 Chef Yamaguchi looked serious and focused.
 Chef Wong was full of cheer.
 A photographer asked for them to pose for a photo when Chef Wong quickly leaned over to grab Chef Roy’s head, and then he planted long kiss on the tip of his forehead.
 Chef Wong was giggling like a little kid the entire time.